| Title: | Flexible Bayesian Model Selection and Model Averaging |

 x*pnorm(x)

-This function generates the full list of parameters required for the Generalized Mode Jumping Markov Chain Monte Carlo (GMJMCMC) algorithm, building upon the parameters from gen.params.mjmcmc
+This function generates the full list of parameters required for the Generalized Mode Jumping Markov Chain Monte Carlo (GMJMCMC) algorithm, building upon the parameters from gen.params.mjmcmc.
+The generated parameter list includes feature generation settings, population control parameters, and optimization controls for the search process.

 A list of parameters for controlling GMJMCMC behavior: